The Best Spot to Get a Burrito in Every State

 Burritos are a classic Mexican dish, invented over 100 years ago by Juan Méndez, a street vendor in Chihuahua, Mexico.
 There's a flavor combination to suit nearly everyone's taste buds, making burritos one of the most popular Mexican dishes.
 Plus, who doesn't love to heap on the toppings like guacamole, sour cream, and salsa?
 (That's a rhetorical question, of course.)
 And as much as we love huevos rancheros, some mornings, nothing beats a good breakfast burrito.

 We searched high and low to find the best burrito in every American state.
-Thanks to reviews and feedback from locals and tourists alike, we put together a definitive list of the best spot to get a truly delicious burrito, all across the U.S. And for more, check out these 15 Classic American Desserts That Deserve a Comeback.
+Thanks to reviews and feedback from locals and tourists alike, we put together a definitive list of the best spot to get a truly delicious burrito, all across the U.S. And for more, check out The Best Mexican Restaurant In Every State.

 ALABAMA: Los Dos Hermanos Taco Truck in Birmingham